The following is an overview of the standards which will be applied to

 this written work.

-Then leave one line empty and begin the Paper, Reaction or Capstone.
+Then leave one line empty and begin the Paper or Reaction.

-may turn in for credit only one Paper or Reaction pertaining to
+A student may turn in for credit only one Paper and/or Reaction

 Deadlines.
 Written Work must be turned in as hard